terrier-org/terrier-core/doc/overview.md

 -   Easily scriptable to evaluate many parameter settings, or many weighting models in batch form.

--   Built-in [evaluation tools](evaluation.md) for use with TREC ad-hoc and known-item search retrieval results, to produce various Precision and Recall measures.
+-   Built-in version of NIST's trec_eval software for evaluating precision and recall measures, see [evaluation tools](evaluation.md).